clemcodes/clemcodes/README.md

 Apart from learning to code, I also teach web development to young women in the UK [@Code First Girls](https://codefirstgirls.org.uk/) and translate coding tutorials for kids [@RaspberryPi](https://projects.raspberrypi.org/en).

-I’m looking to join a team of developers that strive to continue learning and working on cool projects.
+I’m looking to join a team of developers that strive to continuous learning and working on high-quality projects.

  ⚒️ I currently have built projects using: